Benzson92/gold-trading/explain-decisions.md

 The current design runs everything in one process sequentially.
 At thousands of orders per minute, this becomes a bottleneck — like having one chef handle every single plate alone.
 Here's what would need to evolve:

-First, worker threads (already partially introduced) would be expanded into a proper worker pool — a team of chefs working in parallel, each handling their own batch of orders simultaneously.
+First, worker threads would be introduced to allow validations to run in parallel, forming a proper worker pool that can process multiple orders simultaneously.

 Second, you'd add a queue system (like Redis or RabbitMQ) so orders don't pile up and crash the server.
 Think of it like a ticket system at a busy restaurant — orders come in, get queued, and workers pick them up as they're ready.